Site menu The misunderstood impedance

 Moreover, reactances are "imaginary" impedances since they can't consume energy, they just absorb and return it.
 They need to be handled separatedly from the "real" impedances that do consume energy.

-Since the reactive components cause a phase lag between phase and current, reactive and non-reactive impedances are like apples and oranges, they can't simply be added up.
+Since the reactive components cause a phase lag between phase and current, reactive and non-reactive impedances are like apples and oranges, they can't simply be added up, but can be part of a fruit salad.

 For example, a load with reactance +22Ω (positive=inductive) and 18Ω resistance is not equivalent to a 40Ω resistor.
 The whole impedance is the vector sum: 28.4Ω.
 The current lag is equal to the vector angle: 50,7º.